 Elvira is also the author of Dukes of Chuco (DUKEScomics, 2018), as well as a play Father’s Shadow / Sombra del Padre (Dramatic Publishing, 2001).
 Elvira is a filmmaker and the writer, director, and producer of Mariposa (2006) and The Weeping Pimp (2015).

 Ronnie Dukes is the artist for DUKEScomics.
 He was born and raised in Chicago, Illinois.
 Ronnie created this independent publishing company in order to create original work and to begin building its collection.
 His first major comic book project is called A.W.O.L., an over 100-page full color graphic novel.
 Ronnie did the penciling, inking, coloring, lettering, and layout for A.W.O.L.
 The book premiered in 2017 at El Paso Comic Con.
 Ronnie’s first Artist Alley participation at a comic convention was at Wizard World Chicago in 2012 where he sold original art using quill and ink on handmade paper.
+He has also been invited to exhibit his work at Tokyo Comic Con, SÕL-CON, Cartoon Crossroads Columbus, MexAmeriCon, and FanX.
 Ronnie’s background in animation, painting, and mixed media greatly influences his work in comic books.